CSX Q3 2021 Earnings Call Transcript

 Jason Seidl

 Thank you, operator.
 Afternoon, gentlemen.
 Congratulations on that impressive OR.
-I wanted to do drill down a little bit on the comment you made about some onshoring production due to sort of supply chain issues, is that sort of a one-off customer, is this a trend you're seeing?
-And then also, are you having customers coming to you telling you that they might change sort of how they run their inventories in the future?
+I wanted to drill down a little bit on a comment you made about some onshoring production due to sort of supply chain issues.
+Is that sort of a one-off customer?
+Is this a trend you're seeing?
+Also, are you having customers coming to you telling you that they might change sort of how they run their inventories in the future?

 Kevin Boone